therealcybersecpro/get-started-with-ai-chat/README.md

 ## Prerequisites

 #### Azure account
-If you do not have an Azure Subscription, you can set one up following these instructions:

-1. Sign up for a [free Azure account](https://azure.microsoft.com/free/) and create an Azure Subscription.
+If you do not have an Azure Subscription, you can sign up for a [free Azure account](https://azure.microsoft.com/free/) and create an Azure Subscription.

-2. Check that you have the necessary permissions:
+**NOTE!** Whether you sign up for new account, or you are using an existing subsription, check that you have the necessary permissions:

-    * Your Azure account must have `Microsoft.Authorization/roleAssignments/write` permissions, such as [Role Based Access Control Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#role-based-access-control-administrator-preview), [User Access Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator), or [Owner](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#owner).
+* Your Azure account for the Azure Subscription that you are using must have `Microsoft.Authorization/roleAssignments/write` permissions, such as [Role Based Access Control Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#role-based-access-control-administrator-preview), [User Access Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator), or [Owner](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#owner).
 * Your Azure account also needs `Microsoft.Resources/deployments/write` permissions on the subscription level.

+You can view the permissions for your account and subscription by going to Azure portal, clicking 'Subscriptions' under 'Navigation' and then choosing your subscription from the list.
+If you try to search for your subscription and it does not come up, make sure no filters are selected.
+After selecting your subscription, select 'Access control (IAM)' and you can see the roles that are assigned to your account for this subscription.
+If you want to see more information about the roles, you can go to the 'Role assignments' tab and search by your account name and then click the role you want to view more information about.

 #### Required tools
 Make sure the following tools are installed: